The UK is a major international financial and legal hub of the world, regulated by the European Union (EU) 5th Money Laundering Directive (5th MLD).

 What is KYC?

 Know Your Customer (KYC) can be defined as the process of verifying a customer’s identity.
 For this, a client would need to provide their credentials, such as their name, address, and identity documents.
 This is often done before a business relationship is established in order to prevent fraud and identity theft.
-KYC, or performing customer due diligence (CDD), should be performed regardless of whether AML regulations exist.
+KYC processes, or customer due diligence (CDD), should be performed regardless of whether AML regulations exist.

 What is AML?

 On the other hand, AML checks involve checking for and reporting suspicious activity, including predicate offences to money laundering and terrorist financings, such as securities fraud and market manipulation.
 AML compliance is a regulatory requirement that applies to banks, building societies, and credit unions.
-They also apply to other firms undertaking certain financial activities (see Schedule 2 of the regulations).
+They also apply to other firms undertaking certain financial transactions and activities (see Schedule 2 of the regulations).

 In both cases, we need to know our customers to establish and verify facts and behaviours on an ongoing basis.